This is a work of fiction.

 “If half of your power is enough to defeat the demon, then why do you need my help?”

 “I can’t fully utilize my powers in this body.
 You see, while I was guarding Tombras, an irregularity suddenly appeared.
 I went to check on it, I was caught by surprise by this demon.
 It absorbed nearly half of my mana before flinging me far away.
-After, absorbing the mana of an ancient like me, naturally its strength went off the chart.
+After, absorbing the mana of an ancient like me, naturally… Well, its strength grew exponentially.
 You could never imagine how troubled I was.
 The body I used broke with the impact of the fall and I have to return before that demon discovers what’s in Tombras.
 Without a body I cannot move while time continued to pass.
 That’s when you came flying down in front of me.”

 My brow twitched at the thought.
 “This entire situation is your fault then.”
 I felt my blood boil despite the freezing temperature.